 Pei-Ching Wu (MM 1994)

 Soloist with Ju Percussion Group, Taipei, Taiwan; developing international career as solo percussionist.

 Since fall 2004, Jim is a full-time Instructor of Percussion at the University of Texas at Arlington, where he teaches applied percussion lessons, instructs the marching band drum line, and teaches percussion methods courses.
 Prior to that, Jim held teaching positions at the University of Central Florida for the 2002-2003 school year and at the University of Minnesota for the 2003-2004 school year.
 Jim was the drum line caption head for the Madison Scouts drum and bugle corps during the 2002 and 2003 seasons, and currently holds that position with the Southwind Drum and Bugle Corps.

 Greg is working as a financial analyst in Chicago, under the guise of saving money to ultimately open his own drum shop with mobile percussion instrument repair for Chicago-area schools.

 Neville York (MM 1991)

 Holds highest ranking position in government relating to music in St. Maarten, West Indies.
 Also performing there on steel pans.

 NIU Percussion Alums!!
-Please contact Rich Holly to update your listing!!
+Please contact James R. Brown to update your listing!!
 And, if you know something about an alum and we do not list any information after their name, please let me know what you know!